Skip to content

 }

-The value field is optional when giving a fact as an argument (for example, to the assert() method.), and a missing value field will be interpreted as the trivial Dusa value ().
+Both the args field and the value field are is optional when giving a fact as an argument (for example, to the assert() method.).